adamvi/Markdown_Document/index.md

 Sed dignissim lacinia nunc.
 Curabitur tortor.
 Pellentesque nibh.
 Aenean quam.
 In scelerisque sem at dolor.
 Maecenas mattis.
 Sed convallis tristique sem.
 Proin ut ligula vel nunc egestas porttitor.
 Morbi lectus risus, iaculis vel, suscipit quis, luctus non, massa.
 Fusce ac turpis quis ligula lacinia aliquet.
 Mauris ipsum.
 Nulla metus metus, ullamcorper vel, tincidunt sed, euismod in, nibh.
 Quisque volutpat condimentum velit.

 # Equations and Tables
-This document includes some pretty fine features, including the abilty to render math equations, tables and figures.
+This document includes some pretty fine features, including the ability to render math equations, tables and figures.
 I use the kramdown flavor of markdown to allow for LaTeX style math formulas (with the use of MathJax).
 LaTeX tables can also be rendered if one treats an 'array' as a math equation.
 Unfortunately some of the nice features available in the tabular environment are not available in array (e.g. the `\multicolumn` feature).

 There are three types of table examples provided in this section.
 The degree of sophistication and difficulty increases from basic markdown tables to LaTeX and bona-fide HTML script included directly within the markdown text document.

 ## Mathematical Equations
-When "kramdown" flavor of Markdown is specified in the _config.yml file, it is possible to produce beatiful equations, either inline or as a seperate "display" line.
-Equations are writen in LaTeX, interpreted into HTML by MathJax.
+When "kramdown" flavor of Markdown is specified in the _config.yml file, it is possible to produce beautiful equations, either inline or as a separate "display" line.
+Equations are written in LaTeX, interpreted into HTML by MathJax.
 For example, to include an inline LaTeX equation you enclose the code in $ delimiters.
 For example, this code `$\frac{1}{n} \sum_{i=1}^{n} x_{i}$` for the arithmetic mean produces this $\frac{1}{n} \sum _{i=1}^{n} x _{i}$ inline equation.
 Other, more complex or important, equations may need their own line, or "display".
 Displayed equations are also numbered according to the order of presentation.
 For example:

 $$ MSE = \frac{1}{n} \sum_ {i=1}^n (\widehat{\theta}_ {i} - \theta_i)^2$$